prpatel/quarkus-workshop/exercise1/README.md

 Go and change the return value of greeting method in the service and hit the /greeting/{name} endpoint, see what happens.

 ### EXTRA CREDIT
-Add another method to get a single value from greetingsInMultipleLangs.
+Add another method to get a single value from `greetingsInMultipleLangs`.
 Here's a hint:

 ```
   @GET